-HIS340 American Civil War 3 Credits This course examines the political, economic, social, and military aspects surrounding the social, and military aspects surrounding the American Civil War from the perspectives of both the North and South.
+HIS340 American Civil War 3 Credits

+This course examines the political, economic, social, and military aspects surrounding the American Civil War from the perspectives of both the North and South.
 It will examine the causes of the war and the early attempts to prevent it, the role of the press during the war, the political strategies, and military campaigns.
 Also covered will be the role of blacks and immigrant groups during the war.
 The course will contrast Presidents Abraham Lincoln and Jefferson Davis as well as Generals Ulysses S. Grant and Robert E. Lee.